aaronights/aarond.me/src/content/blog/phil.md

 https://www.youtube.com/watch?v=C9IwBJYTwQ0

-You’re a smart man, Phil Collins.
+You're a smart man, Phil Collins.
 But I have to disagree with you on some points.